yuhuanq/Project-Euler/README.md

 Brute Force and/or Optimized Solution + Project Euler Solution with Runtime/Space Complexities.

-Solutions in either Python, Java, or C++.
+Solutions in either Python, Java, C++, or OCaml.